You are here

 Many parents complete the Online Parent Application in early February.
 As a result, the Online Parent Application and OAS may be slow in the beginning of February.
 If a school offers an open lab for parents to complete the Choice application, you may want to consider attending.
 Applications received in the same open application period are not accepted on a first come, first serve basis.

 The only information private schools can use to determine eligibility for the Choice program is family income, prior year attendance, residency, and age of students entering grades K4, K5, and 1.
 Information about a student that a school cannot use during the admissions process for the Choice program includes but is not limited to: a student's race, ethnic background, religion, prior test scores, grades, recommendations or membership in a church or parish.
 Choice schools must accept all eligible Choice applications during each of the school’s open application periods.
-For the MPCP and the RPCP, the school must, at the end of the open application period, have a random drawing to select Choice students if there are more eligible Choice applications submitted than seats available.
-DPI will conduct the random drawing for the WPCP.
+If there are more eligible Choice applications submitted than seats available, Choice schools must, at the end of the open application period, have a random drawing to select Choice students.

 Parents are required to take the documentation identified in the Online Parent Application and the confirmation email to the school(s) before the open application period ends or the application is ineligible.
 Do not provide the supporting documentation to the Department of Public Instruction.